Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 Go to the Blue Mosque

 One of Yerevan’s most photogenic places is the Blue Mosque, located in the city center.
-This mosque dates back to the mid-1700s and has had quite the history since.
+This mosque dates back to the mid-1700s and has had quite a history since.

 Nowadays, it is one of the most peaceful corners in Yerevan and is something you should definitely visit when there.
 It is as photogenic as it is captivating.